Apportionment paradox: History

 The Hamilton method replaced a rounding method proposed by Thomas Jefferson, and was itself replaced by the Huntington–Hill method in 1941.
-Under certain conditions, the Huntington-Hill method can also give paradoxical results.

 Examples of paradoxes

 Alabama paradox

 The Alabama paradox was the first of the apportionment paradoxes to be discovered.
 The US House of Representatives is constitutionally required to allocate seats based on population counts, which are required every 10 years.
 The size of the House is set by statute.